• Skip to primary navigation

 Vancouver Island is the perfect destination for outdoor and nature lovers.
 There are so many things to do on Vancouver Island…

-Vancouver Island is located just of Canada’s Pacific Coast and easily reached from Vancouver.
-The island is about 500 km long and 100 km wide and a perfect ‘miniature version’ of Canada.
+Vancouver Island is located just off Canada’s Pacific Coast and can easily be reached from Vancouver.
+The island is about 500 km long and 100 km wide and is a perfect ‘miniature version' of Canada.

 You’ll be spoiled for choice as there are so many places to go on Vancouver Island!